eizadhamdan/GPT_from_scratch/README.md

 ...
 ```

-The code in `gpt.py` keeps only the most recent `block_size` tokens as the model context.
+The implementation keeps the most recent `block_size` tokens as the model context during generation.

 ---